magento/devdocs/guides/v1.0/migration/migration-plan.md

 Now that you’ve migrated your data, you must incrementally capture data updates that are added in Magento 1 store (such as new orders, reviews and changes in customer profiles) and migrate it to Magento 2 store.

 * Start the incremental migration; updates run continually.
-You can stop the updates at any time by pressing CTRL+C.
+You can stop the updates at any time by pressing CTRL+C
 * Test your Magento 2 site during this time so you can catch any issues as soon as possible.
-In case you find any issues, press Control+C to stop incremental migration and start it again after issues are resolved.
+In case you find any issues, press Control+C to stop incremental migration and start it again after issues are resolved

 <h4>Step 6: Go live</h4>